ploncomi/python_like_cpp/README.md

 Also, it is recommended to include the files in this repository after all the other #include statements.
 This could be needed because other headers could use the word "in" for other uses.

 split() and strip() equivalent versions do exist in the Boost libraries, but its use require more verbose code.
+Also, split() in boost can only handle individual characters for splitting strings.

-There are possible bugs in split(), which must be revised.
-A test which compares results between Boost and this code, by using randomly generated strings, could be implemented.
+There are possible bugs in split(), it must be revised more.